Installing snap on Raspberry Pi OS

 Snap is now installed and ready to go!
 If you’re using a desktop, a great next step is to install the Snap Store app.

 Snap is an integral part of Ubuntu Core, which can be installed as the native Raspberry Pi operating system.
-Ubuntu Core provides more permissive access to the Raspberry Pi, and may enable functionality not easily mirrored when snap is installed on Raspbian.
+Ubuntu Core provides more permissive access to the Raspberry Pi, and may enable functionality not easily mirrored when snap is installed from Raspberry Pi OS.
 A good example of this is low-level access to a Raspberry Pi’s GPIO pins.